 In fact, he noticed that the platform was providing many types of different data, even more than what he could possibly handle.

 And certainly, more than what he needed for his first attempt with this new strategy.

-So, he decided to focus his attention on just two key metrics that seemed appropriated to provide meaningful information about the impact of his work.
+Thus, he decided to focus his attention on just two key metrics that seemed suitable for providing meaningful information about the impact of his work.